KingSatur/backend-challengue/README.md

 ### 2.2 Postman documentation

-In the case you have installed postman on your machine, you can import the following files located in the project, into your postman application, which provides the collection and environment required to consume the different endpoints
+In the case you have installed postman on your machine, you can import the following files located in the project, into postman application, which provides the collection and environment required to consume the different endpoints

 ```
   ride-api-dev-environment.postman_environment.json --> Environment